numen31337/copy_with_extension/copy_with_extension_gen/README.md

 #### `build.yaml` configuration

-To globally configure the library, you can add a `build.yaml` file to your project.
-The following options are available:
+You can globally configure the library's behavior in your project by adding a `build.yaml` file.
+This allows you to customize features such as `copyWithNull` and `skipFields` globally across your project.

 ```yaml
 targets: